-(c) The superintendent shall keep the contents of each report made pursuant to this article and any information obtained in connection therewith confidential and shall not make the same public without the prior written consent of the controlled insurer to which it pertains unless the superintendent after notice and an opportunity to be heard shall determine that the interests of policyholders, shareholders or the public will be served by the publication thereof.
-In any action or proceeding by the superintendent against the person examined or any other person within the same holding company system a report of such examination published by him shall be admissible as evidence of the facts stated therein.
+(c) The superintendent shall keep the contents of each report made pursuant to this article and any information obtained in connection therewith confidential and shall not make the same public without the prior written consent of the controlled insurer to which it pertains unless the superintendent after notice and an opportunity to be heard, shall determine that the interests of policyholders, shareholders or the public will be served by the publication thereof.
+In any action or proceeding by the superintendent against the person examined or any other person within the same holding company system a report of such examination published by the superintendent shall be admissible as evidence of the facts stated therein.

 Return to: Holding Company Filings – Article 15